Q: What is Rider Switch and how does it work?

 - Twilight Zone Tower of Terror

 So how exactly does Rider Switch Work?
-The system is pretty simple but here’s some steps to guide first-time swappers through the process:
+The system is pretty simple but here are some steps to guide first-time swappers through the process:

 - Visit the Cast Member at the entrance to the attraction that you’d like to use Rider Switch for.